Black Panther: Wakanda Forever: Cast

-The Sovereign Queen regnant of Wakanda who is grieving the death of her son T'Challa.
+The queen regnant of Wakanda who is grieving the death of her son T'Challa.
 Bassett explained that Ramonda would be trying to balance leading her people, being a mother to Shuri, and keeping threats to Wakanda "at bay", all while grieving the death of T'Challa, which is "a lot for her to handle".
 While Bassett was initially unhappy with Ramonda being killed off in the film, Coogler reassured her that death is not necessarily permanent in the Marvel Cinematic Universe (MCU), and she felt that her character could return in the future, similar to how people were brought back to life following the Blip in Endgame.

 Additionally, Michael B. Jordan reprises his MCU role as N'Jadaka / Erik "Killmonger" Stevens, T'Challa and Shuri's cousin.
 Returning from Black Panther are Isaach de Bankolé, Danny Sapani, and Dorothy Steel (in her final, posthumous role) as the Wakandan River Tribe, Border Tribe, and Merchant Tribe elders, respectively; Connie Chiume reprises her role as Zawavari, previously the Mining Tribe Elder, but now the Elder Statesman, taking over the role held by Zuri in the first film; and comedian Trevor Noah also reprises his voice role as Shuri's A.I.
 Griot.
-Alex Livinalli portrays the Talokanil warrior Attuma, while María Mercedes Coroy portrays Princess Fen, Namor's mother.
+Alex Livinalli portrays the Talokanil warrior Attuma, while María Mercedes Coroy portrays Namor's mother.
 Lake Bell—who previously voiced alternate universe variants of Natasha Romanoff / Black Widow in the Disney+ animated series What If...?
 (2021–2024)—and Robert John Burke appear as Dr. Graham and Smitty, respectively, a pair of CIA officials in charge of the vibranium mining operation.
 Richard Schiff appears as the U.S. Secretary of State, while Kamaru Usman appears as a naval officer.
 Archival footage from previous MCU films of Boseman as T'Challa / Black Panther is used in the film's ending, with Divine Love Konadu-Sun appearing as T'Challa II / Toussaint, T'Challa and Nakia's son.
 CNN news anchor Anderson Cooper appears as himself reporting on the Wakandan activities.
 María Telón appears as an elder Mayan woman.